-The Warriors do not want to include the contract of either Moses Moody or Buddy Hield as part of a possible Jonathan Kuminga sign-and-trade with the Kings, confirms Sam Amick of The Athletic in a new report.
-That essentially stalls the deal indefinitely, as one of those players would need to be part of the offing.
+The Warriors do not want to include the contract of either Moses Moody or Buddy Hield as part of a possible Jonathan Kuminga sign-and-trade with the Kings, Sam Amick of The Athletic confirms (via Twitter).
+That essentially stalls the deal indefinitely, as Golden State would need to move off one of those players in order to take back Malik Monk and fill out the rest of its roster.

 There’s more out of the Pacific Division:

-- New Suns trade acquisition Jalen Green‘s backcourt fit with Booker could use some work.
-Gerald Bourgeut of PHNX Sports breaks down three areas of his game that the former No. 2 overall pick needs to improve for the Booker tandem to succeed.
-Last year on the 52-30 Rockets, Green averaged a Houston-most 21.0 points and 3.4 dimes a night.
-He has intriguing upside as a supplemental creator and scorer next to Green.
+- While there has been some outside skepticism, the Suns are confident that newly added guard Jalen Green will be a good fit alongside Booker in their backcourt.
+Gerald Bourgeut of PHNX Sports breaks down three areas of Green’s game that the former No. 2 overall pick needs to improve for the pairing with Booker to succeed.
+Last year on the 52-30 Rockets, Green averaged a team-high 21.0 points, along with 3.4 dimes per game.
+He has intriguing upside as a supplemental creator and scorer next to Booker.

-- In case you missed it, Lakers All-Star forward LeBron James has been amenable to L.A.’s new pivot to focusing its team-building around the younger Luka Doncic.
+- In case you missed it, Lakers All-Star forward LeBron James has reportedly been amenable to L.A.’s pivot to focusing its team-building around the younger Luka Doncic.

 Warriors also don’t want to pay Monk for 3 years.
 Kings need to find another team that wants Monk and go from there.
 If Monk is so valuable as Kings think he is it would be easy to find some teams wanting to trade assets for him.
 Can’t blame warriors for not wanting to trade Moody who still has upside. heild who is only on a $9 million deal.